Khuselwa27/alx-system_engineering-devops/0x00-shell_basics/README.md

 The script 3-listfiles prints current directory contents in a long format.
 The script 4-listmorefiles prints directory contents, including hidden files.
 The script 5-listfilesdigitonly prints  directory contents.Long format with user and group IDs displayed numerically and hidden files.
+The script 6-firstdirectory prints a director'y named my_first_directory in the /tmp/ directory.